Norbert Leo Butz: Early life and education

-Butz's daughter Georgia Teresa was born on January 2, 2011.
-Butz has two older daughters, Clara and Maggie Davis, from a previous marriage.

 Career

-Butz made his Broadway debut as a replacement swing – a type of understudy – in Rent in 1996, after original swing David Driver was let go.
-Butz ultimately replaced Adam Pascal as Roger in 1997.
-Additional Broadway credits include Thou Shalt Not (Camille Raquin, 2001–2002), for which he received a Tony Award nomination; Wicked (the original Fiyero, 2003); and Dirty Rotten Scoundrels (Freddy) for which he received the Tony Award for Best Leading Actor in a Musical, the Drama Desk Award for Outstanding Actor in a Musical, a Drama League Award, and an Outer Critics Circle Award.
-His Off-Broadway credits include The Last Five Years (Jamie), Saved (Fred), and Juno and the Paycock (Jerry Devine), and he has toured as the Emcee in Cabaret and as Freddy in Dirty Rotten Scoundrels.
+Butz made his Broadway debut as a replacement swing – a type of understudy – in Rent in 1996.
+Butz ultimately replaced Adam Pascal as Roger Davis in 1997.
+Additional Broadway credits include Thou Shalt Not (Camille Raquin, 2001–2002), for which he received a nomination for the Tony Award for Best Featured Actor in a Musical at the 56th Tony Awards; Wicked (the original Fiyero, 2003); and Dirty Rotten Scoundrels (Freddy Benson) for which he received the Tony Award for Best Actor in a Musical at the 59th Tony Awards, the Drama Desk Award for Outstanding Actor in a Musical, a Drama League Distinguished Performance Award, and an Outer Critics Circle Award.
+His Off-Broadway credits include The Last Five Years (Jamie Wellerstein), Saved (Fred), and Juno and the Paycock (Jerry Devine), and he has toured as the Emcee in Cabaret and as Freddy in Dirty Rotten Scoundrels.

 Butz's film roles have included Went to Coney Island on a Mission from God...
 Be Back by Five (Pawnbroker), Noon Blue Apples (Howard Philips), and West of Here (Josiah Blackwell).

 Butz's projects include the film Dan in Real Life (with Steve Carell, Juliette Binoche, and Dane Cook), released in October 2007, the world premiere of Is He Dead?, a hitherto unproduced Mark Twain play that opened at Broadway's Lyceum Theatre on December 9, 2007, and Fifty Words Off-Broadway with Elizebeth Marvel at the Lucille Lortel Theatre (2008).
 In January 2008, he appeared as Captain Richard King in the miniseries adaptation of the Lonesome Dove prequel, Comanche Moon.

 Starting December 23, 2008, Butz stepped in to replace Jeremy Piven in David Mamet's Speed-the-Plow; Piven suddenly and unexpectedly dropped out of the play after he experienced health problems.
 Butz took over the part until January 13, 2009, when William H. Macy assumed the role for the remainder of the play's run.

 Butz taught at Drew University in Madison, New Jersey, for the spring semester in 2008 in the drama department.

 He starred as Rowdy Kaiser in the ABC show The Deep End.

 From April to May 9, 2010, he returned to the Broadway stage in ENRON as Jeffrey Skilling.
-Despite Tony nominations, the play struggled with ticket sales.
+Despite Tony nominations at the 64th Tony Awards, the play struggled with ticket sales.

 Butz starred in the 2011 drama indie film Higher Ground with Vera Farmiga, who also directed it.